 The Public Law Workshop is intended to expose students to current scholarship in the public law area and to offer students an opportunity to learn about the scholarly enterprise more generally.
-In Spring 2015 the Workshop will focus on democracy and democratic institutions, particularly in an age of polarization.
-We expect presenters to address topics such as congressional dysfunctionality and executive branch response, parties and polarization, vote suppression, gerrymandering, lobbying, and campaign finance reform.
+Past year's Workshops have focused on issues such as federalism and democratic institutions in an age of polarization.
+The focus for Spring 2016 has not yet been determined.

-Students will be required to write four short response papers, at least two of which must be for weeks with presentations, and to complete a 25-page final paper.
+Students will be required to write approximately five short response papers, at least two of which must be for weeks with presentations, and to complete a 25-page final paper.